cpfaff/rbefdata_paper/paper/rbefdata.md

 projects.
 An ongoing trend in that context is the development of integrative databases or data portals.
-They serve as nodes that collect data from smaller databases of a certain domain and they give researchers of that domain the opportunity to access a wide range of relevant data all from one place.
+They serve as nodes that collect data from smaller databases of a certain domain and they give researchers of that domain the opportunity to access a wide range of relevant data all from one place (e.g GBIF).
 These data management portals in fact offer a solution to to one of the most pressing problems that we face with our valuable data today, their loss.

 With a growing global data pool there is a also a growing demand to use and reuse available data and to embed small heterogeneous data into a wider